Selections from The Bells of St. Mary's

 Selections from The Bells of St. Mary's is a studio album of phonograph records by Bing Crosby released in 1946 featuring songs that were presented in the American musical comedy-drama film The Bells of St. Mary's.

 Chart performance

-The original 78rpm album reached number one on the Billboard Best-Selling Popular Record Albums chart in March 1946.
+The original 78 rpm album reached number one on the Billboard Best-Selling Popular Record Albums chart in March 1946.

 Track listing

-These newly-issued songs were featured on a 2-disc, 78 rpm album set, Decca Album No. A-410.
+These newly issued songs were featured on a 2-disc, 78 rpm album set, Decca Album No. A-410.